Blog

 On the retailer/publisher side of the retail media landscape, we find two major categories: traditional and digital natives.

 • Digital native retailers are businesses that have only existed online.
-Examples are extremely diverse in this category, inclusive of e-commerce/marketplaces (e.g., Amazon, Zalando, Bol.com, eBay, Marktplaats), finance apps (e.g., Klarna or Revolut) and those focused on on-demand services (e.g., Walt, Gorillas, Uber, Doordash, Lyft).
+Examples are extremely diverse in this category, including e-commerce/marketplaces (e.g., Amazon, Zalando, Bol.com, eBay, Marktplaats), finance apps (e.g., Klarna or Revolut), and those focused on on-demand services (e.g., Walt, Gorillas, Uber, Doordash, Lyft).

-It is worth mentioning that one of the tasks for retail media networks is to acquire users for their platform and/or therefore for advertisers.
-This is where DSPs (including Verve DSP) set their foot into the door, and where social media is also coming into play.
+It is worth mentioning that one of the tasks for retail media networks is to acquire users for their platform and, therefore, for advertisers.
+This is where DSPs (including the Verve DSP) get their foot in the door, and where social media also comes into play.

-What does the retail media mix look like, and which ad formats, channels etc. are included?
+What does the retail media mix look like?

 On-site is anything that is advertised on the retailer’s owned inventory, be it website/app or any in-store inventory.
-The on-site ad formats include sponsored listings, display banners, videos, email and push notifications, as well as (D)OOH in, usually in the format of in-store screens.
+On-site ad formats include sponsored listings, display banners, videos, email and push notifications, as well as (D)OOH, usually in the format of in-store screens.

 Off-site are ads running on third-party inventory by the retailer (usually on behalf of their advertiser).
 The formats include search/shopping ads on platforms like Google, display banner ads and video ads on third-party sites, social media and CTV, as well as emails and push notifications.
 For example, Walmart would run Twitter ads for a brand sold through their website.